Angels by Cybis Porcelain

 A decidedly larger angel bust with flowers and halo, also in papka, is signed MC (for Marja Cybis) on the underside.
 She, too, dates from the 1940s and is slightly more than 11″ high.
 Her wings make her 7.25″ wide.

 This one is Angel with Flowers and stands 11”-12” high.
-The black-and-white photo is from Cybis in Retrospect; the others are of the actual sculpture and show that part of her ribbon sash was broken off in the years after the ca. 1971 photo was taken.
+The black-and-white photo is from the Cybis in Retrospect; the other is of the same piece during the 2000s and show that part of her ribbon sash was broken off in the years after the ca. 1971 Retrospect photo was taken.
 The papka pieces are very fragile and prone to breakage.

 Moving into the 1950s, there is the Herald Angel that was part of the first Cybis nativity set from that decade and was attached to the upper part of a tree.
 The piece is 9″ high overall (angel + tree) and was made in color and in plain white bisque as shown.
 Both pieces are from molds that Cybis purchased from the Atlantic Mold Company.
 The angel by itself is about 5″ high.